corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/5 - Performance and Availability.md

 - They leverage Amazon's highly redundant and low-latency network infrastructure, allowing for efficient data transfer.
 - Edge Locations cache frequently accessed content, further reducing latency for subsequent requests.

+Lambda@Edge is a feature of CloudFront that lets you run code closer to users, which improves performance and reduces latency.